daattali/beautiful-jekyll/_posts/2016-06-08-migrating-essentials-host-to-new-standard-cluster-license-and-evc-issues.md

 ----------

-- 5.Cold migrate all the VMs to the proper cluster (the script above did it for me).
+5. Cold migrate all the VMs to the proper cluster (the script above did it for me).

-- 6.Disconnect and remove the host from the vCenter.
+6. Disconnect and remove the host from the vCenter.

-- 7.Power off the server, move it to the new rack and redo the physical patching.
+7. Power off the server, move it to the new rack and redo the physical patching.

-- 8.Update the DNS record.
+8. Update the DNS record.

-- 9.Reinstall and configure ESXi6 from scratch.
+9. Reinstall and configure ESXi6 from scratch.

-- 10.Add it to the EVC enabled cluster in the vCenter and update it with Update Manager to the last build.
+10. Add it to the EVC enabled cluster in the vCenter and update it with Update Manager to the last build.

-- 11.Do the same for the 2 other hosts and remove the TEMP cluster.
+11. Do the same for the 2 other hosts and remove the TEMP cluster.